This story was updated in January 2019.

 Planning to visit Lajpat Nagar as well?
 Here is everything you need to know about the market.

 Street shopping, my friends, is a religion.
 And every girl who has ever bought a mind-blowing dress for under Rs.
 500 after bargaining with the shopkeeper in full “paisa bachao” mode knows the level of satisfaction a good thrift shopping day brings!
 Sure, Delhiites go ga-ga over Sarojini Nagar but Janpath has a charm of its own, not being over-crowded is one of them.
-It is, true to its past, one of the most magnificent street shopping destinations in India!
+It is, true to its past, one of the most magnificent street shopping destinations in Delhi!
 So I decided to decipher Janpath and create the ultimate list of shops and things that you MUST visit/buy and I am in love with each and every one of them, to say the least!

 You will go crazy trying on different dupattas because they are just so pretty!!
 Great colours along with amazing designs at totally affordable prices, what more could you ask for?
 From phulkari style threadwork to mirror-work and pretty prints, the variety will leave you spoilt for choice.
 You will love to pair these dupattas with plain kurtas or with a simple t-shirt and palazzo pants to add that traditional oomph to the outfit!